mginnard/scratchpad/readme.md

 ## Quotes

+> "Whatever you do, do it with enough pride that you'd sign your name to it." — Jack Fairfield

 > "Perpetual optimism is a force multiplier." — Colin Powell

 > “No matter your title, it is your job to make the people around you feel cared about, empowered, encouraged, and humanized.” — [Adam Brault](http://adambrault.com/)